How a Business Advisor can complement Legal Counsel

 It’s no secret that doing business in China is quite different than back home.
 As such, English-speaking Chinese lawyers and business advisors are often retained to bring the foreign business person up to speed on how to get things done in China.

-This article is written for readers who wish to know when to hire a lawyer and when to hire a consultant.
+This article is written for readers who wish to know when to hire a lawyer and when to hire a consultant (or if a Business Advisor can complement your Legal Counsel)

 - Introduction/ Target Audience